Cloud Computing is no longer the “next big thing” – it’s here and it’s going to stay.

 Companies are also discovering that some aspects of their IT simply won’t work in the cloud, and in some cases, may never be a good fit.

-Interestingly enough, a cost is not a major driver in the decision-making process.
-Companies may prefer their IT costs to be operational expenses rather than capital expenditures but overall, cloud computing does not have obvious benefits when it comes to total cost.
+Interestingly enough, cost is not a major driver in the decision-making process.
+Companies may prefer their IT costs to be operational expenses rather than capital expenditures, but overall, cloud computing does not have obvious benefits when it comes to total cost.